HL7/davinci-dtr/input/pagecontent/formal_specification.md

 The contents of the extension can be sent to the payer server using the [questionnaire-for-order operation](http://hl7.org/fhir/us/davinci-dtr/OperationDefinition/Questionnaire-for-Order).
 The payer server SHALL return a Questionnaire upon receiving a valid coverage and order.

-If the app is a SMART app (and not a native application) that it SHALL use SMART backend authentication and will also provide a link to the SMART backend authentication process which provides the full protocol and details.
+If the app is a DTR SMART app (and not a DTR Native App) that it SHALL use SMART backend authentication and will also provide a link to the SMART backend authentication process which provides the full protocol and details.

 The following information should be contained inside the DocumentReference: